linndfors/ner_for_fem/README.md

     - The second part of the notebook compares the Original NER model (loaded from the [HF repo](https://huggingface.co/dchaplinsky/uk_ner_web_trf_13class)) with the Gender-balanced NER model across the original, swapped, and gender-balanced test sets.
 Results are saved [here](data/results_of_evaluation/NER_evaluation_results).

 ---

-- <b>LLM</b>

-    - [Constructing Dataset for LLM notebook](src/create_parallel_dataset_for_llm.ipynb): Constructs a dataset by merging parallel sentences with gendered word pairs extracted from a dictionary (via GenderGid).
-The data is formatted to match the requirements for fine-tuning the [Aya-101 LLM](https://huggingface.co/CohereLabs/aya-101), using instruction-style prompts.
-Two input types are supported: full sentences and individual word pairs.
-These are mixed so that the input column contains both masculine and feminine examples.
-The dataset is then split into training and test sets (80/20).

-    - [LLM fine-tuning notebook](src/ner_and_llm_models/train_llm_aya-101.ipynb): Fine-tunes the Aya-101 model using the dataset of parallel gender-marked sentences.
-The fine-tuned model is saved on the [HF repo](https://huggingface.co/linndfors/uk-gender-swapper-aya-101).

-    - [LLM comparison evaluation notebook](src/ner_and_llm_models/eval_llm_aya-101.ipynb): Compares metrics including BLEU, BERTScore, ROUGE-L, and Exact Match across the original Aya-101 model and GPT-4o-mini.
-Results are saved [here](data/results_of_evaluation/LLM_models_comparisson).

----